d-akhil-kumar/triage-panda/README.md

 ## 🚀 Prerequisites

-Before running this application, you need to configure a GitHub App and ngrok to handle webhooks.
+Before running this application, you need to configure a GitHub App, ngrok, and a local Langfuse instance.

 ### 1. GitHub App Setup